The 2 Keys to Housetraining

 Your pup should be taken out at regular intervals throughout the day.
 This interval will vary from dog to dog.
 Normally, puppies will be able to last a number of hours equal to their age in months +/- an hour.
 For example:

 2 months old = 1 to 3 hours

 3 months old = 2 to 4 hours

 4 months old = 3 to 5 hours

 Puppies can generally go much longer overnight.
-(If you're sleeping, you're not metabolizing as much and making lots of urine!)
+(If you’re sleeping, you’re not metabolizing as much and so make less urine!)

 Any unusual urination/defecation should be reported to your veterinarian.

 If your pup is not making progress, let us know!
 There are many more tips and tricks for housetraining, and every situation and puppy is different.